 As part of its effort in image promotion, Sri Lanka in recent years has also sought to contribute to the socio-cultural calendar of Brussels.
-The most prominent occasion in this regard was the performance of renowned Sitar Virtuoso Pradeep Ratnayaka in October 2010 at the Palais des Baux Arts (BOZAR) on the sidelines of ASEM8, where we were privileged to have the President of the European Council Mr. Herman Van Rompuy as our Guest of Honour.
-Pradeep also performed at the European Parliament at an event organized by 'the Friends of Sri Lanka' of the European Parliament.
-In February 2010 the 'Channa - Upuli' dance troupe came to Brussels to perform at the BELASIA tourist promotion and at a 'Sri Lanka food week' was also held at the Raddisson Blu Royal Hotel.
-In December 2010 we hosted "Sri Lanka: Back to Business" at the Brussels Travel Expo, while we have also promoted Sri Lanka at several travel/trade fairs in Brussels, Antwerp, Bruges, Charleroi and most recently at the 'Salon des Vacances', Belgium's largest B2C travel fair held in February 2011.
-In all these ventures we are fortunate to have had the support of the small but very active Sri Lankan expatriate community in Belgium, who no doubt take great pride in seeing their heritage being showcased to their hosts.
+The most prominent occasion in this regard was the performance of renowned Sitar Virtuoso Pradeep Ratnayaka in October 2010 at the Palais des Baux Arts (BOZAR) on the sidelines of ASEM8, where we were privileged to have the President of the European Council Herman Van Rompuy as our Guest of Honour. nate to have had the support of the small but very active Sri Lankan expatriate community in Belgium, who no doubt take great pride in seeing their heritage being showcased to their hosts.